The Belmod Theory

 - Average IQ (think average and slightly higher/lower, perhaps 80-120)

 - Low IQ (think low IQ, perhaps anything lower than 80)

 The idea is that they either learn or acquire knowledge through different means, based on their IQ bucket.

 The theorized manners of learning, in order, are followed:

-- Above average: Data; first-hand sources; investigative analysis
+- Above average: scientific method; first-hand sources; investigative analysis

 - Average: Authority figures; journalistic reporting; colleagues; social pressures